Marvel Unlimited: Marvel Unlimited

+Infinity Comics

 Nicholas Brooks of Comic Book Resources stated, "These new Infinity Comics allow fans to take a breather from the world-breaking stakes of superhero comics and enjoy a bit of good old-fashioned humor."
 Kevin Lainez of Comic Book Revolution said, "The Infinity Comic line is in a great place to be an even bigger success in its second year.
 As the world is moving quicker and quicker into a digital future for entertainment Marvel Unlimited is a valuable service.
 Having the Infinite Comics is an opportunity to tell all types of stories for all of Marvel’s readership as the first year of the line showed.
 Combine that with bringing in more creative teams to tell stories with Marvel’s iconic characters there is unlimited opportunity for Marvel to explore other ways to tell comic book stories."

 Alex Schlesinger of Screen Rant asserted, "The popular scrolling Marvel Unlimited Infinity Comics from Marvel Comics have been a fun and exciting way to engage new readers, but recent arcs in Marvel's Voices Infinity Comic and X-Men Unlimited Infinity Comic have proven that they are a great venue for bringing back deep cut, fan-favorite characters, making the digital-only comics a delight for established readers as well."
 Rebecca Kaplan of Popverse wrote, "What’s most enjoyable about Marvel’s one-shot vertical format comics is that it condenses decades' worth of character history and continuity into an easy-to-read second-person story that directs new readers to the essential issues for a particular MCU hero."